 What “counts” as fly fishing has always been up for debate (can Euro-nymphing be called fly fishing if you don’t use the fly line to make a cast?) and tenkara falls into that argument all the time.
 There’s no right answer to this, and it comes down to the angler’s beliefs.

-Because tenkara involves flies, many people refer to tenkara fishing as fly fishing.
-But unlike fly fishing, there is no real line management apart from, possibly, mending.
+Because tenkara involves flies, many people do consider tenkara to be fly fishing.
+But unlike standard fly fishing, there is no real line management apart from, possibly, mending.
 You can’t strip line, you can’t make progressively longer false casts, and there’s no reel or drag.
 In my opinion, that takes it out of what most people would consider to be modern fly fishing, and where some of the public contention has come from.

 I have a hunch that if tenkara anglers had never referred to it as fly fishing, there wouldn’t be a dark cloud hanging over it.
 I tenkara fish on occasion, but it’s not the same as when I fly fish.
 I don’t need to reconcile it with myself because I consider it a different beast, one that catches me fish, and therefore one I’m still happy to do once in a while (the same way I spin fish once in a while).

 The silver lining to tenkara

 Because I consider tenkara something different than fly fishing, I don’t have a problem using it when I feel like it’s the right tool.
 It’s usually not the right tool for me, but when it is, it’s perfect.

 If more anglers thought of tenkara as a tool for the right situation instead of fly fishing dressed in a trenchcoat trying to sneak into the party, I think they might get over their hatred for it.